Xiphos: Construction

-Most xiphe handles followed a two-piece construction (similar to a knife) using either native woods or for more exotic imports like ebony and animal bone.
+Most xiphe handles followed a two-piece construction (similar to a knife) using either native woods or, for more exotic imports, ebony and animal bone.
 The two slabs were attached to the tang of the sword, secured via two or three pins and then made smooth via filing giving the characteristic oval shape of a xiphos grip.
 Hand guards usually followed a "bridge" shape and were either also of organic material or iron or a combination of both, also secured via pins on each point.
 Some swords found in Italy or Macedonia tended to have an iron extension/reinforcement running along the handle (see picture of modern reconstruction of a xiphos made by Manning Imperial above).

 There have been finds of xiphe with hilts decorated with gold foil.
 These swords were most likely ceremonial since they are always found in burial sites.

 Surviving xiphe are relatively rare, but appear alongside iron weapons in burial sites, indicating both a household status and continued use into the Iron Age.

 History

 The period between the Classical and Iron Ages is often referred to as a "dark age", but it featured important developments and innovations in metal casting, alloy construction, and procurement as widespread use of metallurgy slowly spread out of Iberia.

 The xiphos sometimes has a midrib, and is diamond or lenticular in cross-section.
 It was a rather light weapon, with a weight around 450–900 g.
 It was generally hung from a baldric under the left arm.
 The xiphos was generally used only when the spear was broken, taken by the enemy, or discarded for close combat.
 Very few xiphe are known to have survived.

 The xiphos's leaf-shaped design lent itself to both cutting and thrusting.
-The origin of the design goes back to the Bronze Age; the blade of the xiphos looks almost identical to the blade of the Mycenean Naue II sword, which itself transitioned from having a blade of bronze into a blade of iron during the Archaic period.
+The origin of the design goes back to the Bronze Age; the blade of the xiphos looks almost identical to the blade of the Mycenaean Naue II sword, which itself transitioned from having a blade of bronze into a blade of iron during the Archaic period.
 It is likely that the xiphos is the natural evolution of the iron version of the Naue II but with a more sophisticated handle design.

 The leaf-shaped short swords were not limited to Greece, as mentioned, but can be found throughout Europe in the late Bronze Age under various names.

 The early Celtic La Tène short sword, contemporary with the xiphos, had a virtually identical blade design as the xiphos.